-Gianluca Masi, an astrophysicist and science communicator by profession, has been a photographer for a long time.
+Gianluca Masi, astrophysicist and science communicator by profession, has been a photographer for a long time.
 Early in the ’80s of last century he started imaging intensively, experimenting a host of different techniques, both in his darkroom and on the field.
-On the meantime he studied not only the technicalities, but also the physics and chemistry involved in photography, creating an excellent basis for any kind of application, ready to support his creativity.
+On the meantime, he studied not only the technicalities, but also the physics and chemistry involved in photography, creating an excellent basis for any kind of application, ready to support his creativity.

 In 2006 Gianluca Masi launched the Virtual Telescope Project, now the leading facility in the world as for robotic online astronomy for a wide audiance from all over the world.
 Here you will find some note about the research and outreach activities of the author.

 For questions and inquiries, please write to email@example.com